SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 |Registration Date|Date when the device was registered to your account.
 |System ID|System ID of the device.
 |IMEI|IMEI of the device.
 |Alarms|The alarm status of the device, showing number and type of alarms currently unresolved for the device.
-See [Alarms](#alarm-monitoring) for further information on working with alarms.
+See [Working with alarms](#alarm-monitoring) for further information on working with alarms.

 The devices list displays up to 1.000 rows.
 If a list contains more than 1.000 devices click **Load more** at the bottom of the list to display the next 1.000 entries.

 When hovering over a row in the list a **Delete** button appears at the right.
 Click it to delete the device permanently.

 **Important:** Deleting a device means to remove the device from Cumulocity database including all its generated data.
-Alternatively, you can arrange all retired devices in one group (see Grouping Devices).
+Alternatively, you can arrange all retired devices in one group (see [Grouping Devices](#grouping-devices)).
 This ensures that all reports remain correctly.
 To prevent alarms from being raised for the retired devices, disable [connection monitoring](#connection-monitoring).
 Deleting a device does not delete the data of its child devices.

 ### <a name="searching-devices"></a>Searching for devices

 Cumulocity includes a full-text search for devices.

-Click the Search button at the top-right and enter a search term into the textbox.
+Click the **Search** button at the top right and enter a search term into the textbox.
 Cumulocity returns all devices containing this term either in the device name or model.

 Our example shows a search für "Ublox C027".
 You can search for any kind of text.
 Prefixes are also supported.
 For example, a search for "Ublox" would also return the devices containing "Ublox C027".
 Suffixes are currently not supported.
 For example, searching for "C027" would not return the "Ublox C027".